openstream/llm-visibility-monitor/readme.txt

 * Admin interface

 == Upgrade Notice ==

+= 0.3.0 =
+This version fixes critical cron scheduling issues and significantly improves performance.
+Cron jobs now run at proper intervals instead of every minute, and logging has been optimized to eliminate duplicate entries.
+The settings page is now much faster due to OpenRouter models caching.

 = 0.2.0 =
 This version includes significant improvements to the model selection interface and better error handling.
 The dashboard has been redesigned for improved usability.